Submitting files

 Dynamic and static file analysis

-Static analysis is ideal for shellcode, non-executable code dumped from memory, manually unpacked code, "broken" binaries, and PE files that cannot be executed.
-In these scenarios, dynamic analysis is either unsuitable or unnecessary because the code is not runnable or has already been unpacked.
-Advanced users can take advantage of various options in static analysis, such as specifying the base address of the code to be analyzed.
+In these cases, dynamic analysis is either unsuitable or unnecessary because the code cannot run or has already been unpacked.
+Advanced users can further refine static analysis by specifying parameters such as the base address of the code to be analyzed.

 File types supported